nuvla/documentation/docs/advanced-tutorials/nuvlaedge/gpu-demo.md

 layout: page
 title: GPU App at the Edge
 nav_order: 3
-parent: Tutorials
+parent: Advanced Tutorials
 has_children: false
 ---

-# Demo: AI accelaration using GPU, on an NVIDIA Jetson Nano
+# Demo: AI acceleration using GPU, on an NVIDIA Jetson Nano

 ## Scenario